DanWahlin/Observable-Store/samples/angular-multiple-stores/README.md

-# Angular Core Concepts

-This project shows several core features of Angular including:

-* Components
-* Data Binding
-* Communication between components
-* Services
-* Routing

-<a href="https://stackblitz.com/github/DanWahlin/Angular-Core-Concepts" target="_blank">Run and edit the app on Stackblitz</a>
+## Observable Store for Angular

+Open the `src/app/core/stores` folder for examples.

-## Running the Project Locally
+## Running the Project

 1. Install the Angular CLI